Timothy C. Hain, MD • Page last modified: October 1, 2022

 Acetaminophen is not generally thought to be ototoxic although in combination with hydrocodone as noted above there have been cases of hearing loss.

 A single case has been reported of deafness following ingestion of sildenafil.
 This involved a 44 year old man who took 50 mg every day for 15 days (Mukherjee and Shivakumar, 2006).
+There also has been a recent report of hydrops in mice from sidenafil.
+(Degerman et al, 2017)

 |Desferroxamine||No||Yes||May protect against gentamicin toxicity|